SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/migration-strategy-using-terraform.md

 ### Advantages

-- There is no loss of logs and metrics during migration.
+- No loss of logs and metrics during migration.

 ### Disadvantages

-- There will be ingestion of duplicate logs and metrics.
+- Duplicate logs and metrics will be ingested.

 ## Approach 2: Update existing collection module